 Rules for travelers

 Quarantine is not required for travelers arriving from approved countries.
-Visitors who in the past 10 days have been in Brazil, India or South Africa are subject to quarantine for 14 days.
+Visitors who in the past 14 days have been Afghanistan, Bangladesh, Brazil, South Africa, India, Nepal, Pakistan, Sri Lanka are subject to quarantine for 14 days.

 - Mandatory medical test for coronavirus will be done on arrival.